RcrossF/libMSRx05/README.md

 libMSRx05
 ======
 Forked from 0ki to add python3 support and fix some bugs I was running into.
-It's still far from perfect but was all I needed for my project.
+It's still far from perfect, somewhat intuitive, and messy, but gets the job done.

 Pyhton library for interfacing MSRx05 and MSRx06 Magnetic Stripe Card Readers/Writers